Jawad-hussain-kalwar/BlockHarness/README.md

 *   **Streamlit:** For creating the interactive web UI.
 *   **Pandas:** For data manipulation and analysis of simulation results.
 *   **Pygame:** Likely used for game logic internals (e.g., potentially handling sprites or basic graphics if `play.py` offers visualization) or required by a sub-dependency.

+## Block Generation Algorithm

+The system uses an adaptive block generation algorithm that adjusts based on player performance:

+### Key Metrics
+- **Clear Rate**: Ratio of lines cleared to moves made
+- **Score**: Current player score
+- **Best Fit Block**: Block that would clear the most lines on the current board
+- **Game Over Block**: Block that cannot be placed anywhere on the current board

+### Algorithm Behavior
+1. For players with **low score** (below score threshold):
+   - When clear rate is **low**: Generates helpful "best fit" blocks to assist the player
+   - When clear rate is **medium**: Generates best fit blocks in every 2nd tray
+   - When clear rate is **high**: Generates best fit blocks in every 3rd tray

+2. For players with **high score** (above score threshold):
+   - Occasionally generates challenging "game over" blocks to increase difficulty

+This dynamic system ensures that the game maintains an appropriate difficulty level based on player skill, providing assistance when needed and increasing challenge as players improve.